-FAFSA Application Attending Application Open Date Tax Information 2019-2020 fall 2019 spring 2020 summer 2020 October 1, 2018 2017 Tax Information 2020-2021 fall 2020 spring 2021 summer 2021 October 1, 2019 2018 Tax Information
+FAFSA Application Attending Attending Application Open Date Tax Information 2020-2021 fall 2020 spring 2021 summer 2021 October 1, 2019 2018 Tax Information 2021-2022 fall 2021 spring 2022 summer 2022 October 1, 2020 2019 Tax Information

 The application is available online at www.fafsa.gov.
 The priority filing date for JWCC students to submit the FAFSA is as soon as the application opens each year but at a minimum eight weeks in advance of the term of enrollment.
 By checking the student SOLAR account, students will be aware of all outstanding documents needed to complete the FAFSA process.
 Students and their families are encouraged to contact the Financial Aid Office for assistance.